 Frequent Trains from Venice to Cinque Terre-Monterosso

 Monterosso al Mare is the largest of the five Cinque Terre towns, so it has the busiest train station.
 There are 22 trains each day which cross Italy from Venice to Monterosso, taking between 5.5 and 6.5 hours to make the trip.
-Almost all trains combine stretches on Trenitalia’s high-speed Alta Velocità (AV) Frecce and Intercity trains, with stretches on the slower Regionale trains.
+Almost all trains combine stretches on high-speed Alta Velocità (AV) Frecce and Intercity trains, with stretches on the slower Regionale trains.
 You’ll need to change trains at least once along the way.
-Routes via Milan include one change, and routes via Florence include at least two.
+Routes via Milan include one change and routes via Florence include at least two.
 Ticket prices start at $34.

 Note that weekends and holidays may mean less frequent service and longer travel times.

 Direct Trains from Venice to Cinque Terre-Monterosso

 There are no direct trains from Venice to Monterosso al Mare in Cinque Terre.

 Amenities on Trains from Venice to Cinque Terre-Monterosso

-The Frecciarossa is the fastest AV train and its amenities include: monitors listing travel information and news, air conditioning, individual power outlets, WIFI, and 3g and 4g internet.
+The Frecciarossa is the fastest AV train and its amenities include monitors listing travel information and news, air conditioning, individual power outlets, WIFI, and 3g and 4g internet.
 The various classes sport color-coded cars.
-Executive class is brown, offering a station lounge and meal service.
-Business and Premium are blue and red, providing a snack, drink, and newspaper to its passengers.
-Finally, Standard class is orange and also has snack and drink service.
+The executive class is brown, offering a station lounge and meal service.
+Business and Premium are blue and red, providing a snack, drink, and a newspaper to its passengers.
+Finally, the Standard class is orange and also has a snack and drink service.
 A café car is also open to all passengers.